CNugteren/CLBlast/README.md

     cmake -DTESTS=ON ..

-Afterwards, executables in the form of `test_xxxxx` are available, in which `xxxxx` is the name of a routine (e.g. `xgemm`).
+Afterwards, executables in the form of `clblast_test_xxxxx` are available, in which `xxxxx` is the name of a routine (e.g. `xgemm`).
 Note that CLBlast is tested against [clBLAS](http://github.com/clMathLibraries/clBLAS) for correctness.
 The library clBLAS is therefore required to be installed on your system for the CLBlast tests.

 With the `-DTESTS=ON` flag, additional performance tests are compiled.
-These come in the form of client executables named `client_xxxxx`, in which `xxxxx` is the name of a routine (e.g. `xgemm`).
+These come in the form of client executables named `clblast_client_xxxxx`, in which `xxxxx` is the name of a routine (e.g. `xgemm`).
 These clients take a bunch of configuration options and directly run both CLBlast and clBLAS in a head-to-head performance test.

 Performance remarks